-The domain name should consist of a single string.
+The domain name can consist of one or more words.
 Use underscores () rather than spaces as separators between words to facilitate addressing across the Internet.
 Do not use any of the following invalid characters in the domain name:

-ASCII characters 0-13 Comma , Asterisk Double quote "
+ASCII characters 0-13 Comma ,

+Asterisk Double quote "

-At sign @ Extended ASCII characters that are graphical or typographical symbols; accented characters in the extended range can be used
+At sign @ Extended characters

 Braces { } Parentheses ()

 Colon : Period .